deepjavalibrary/djl/serving/README.md

-input_type	full qualified java type output_type full qualified java type application	the application example: cv/object_detection filter		additional filters example:  "backbone:resnet50" batchSize batchsize max_batch_delay in milliseconds
+input_type	full qualified java type output_type full qualified java type application	the application example: cv/object_detection artifact	the artifact id of the model. can be fully qualified group		the group id of the model. filter		additional filters example:  "backbone:resnet50" batchSize batchsize max_batch_delay in milliseconds